TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DirectoryIndexing.rst

 Nginx
 =====

-For Nginx, directory listing is handled by the `ngx_http_index_module`.
-Directory listing is disabled by default.
+For Nginx, directory listing is handled by the `ngx_http_index_module` and directory listing is disabled by default.

 You can explicitly disable directory listing by using the parameter `autoindex`.